Promotion of British Values

 The British Values are promoted throughout our curriculum through some subject specific content of the courses that our students follow, but also through our PSHCE curriculum (Personal, Social, Health and Citizenship Education).

-Beyond the course content of our academic subjects, there are other examples of what we do in school to promote these values:
+Beyond the course content of our academic subjects, there are examples of what we do in school to promote these values:

 At MSM the principle of democracy is consistently reinforced, with the democratic process being employed for important decisions within the school community, for instance, elections being held for Head Boy and Girl.
 The principle of democracy is explored in History and Religious Studies as well as in tutor time and assemblies.
 Student Councils meet regularly and have been consulted on key whole school issues such as our behavior management system, rewards and consequences, and the change in our lesson timings.